NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(add-dft-fields cs freq-min freq-max nfreq [where])`** —
-Given a list of field components `cs`, compute the Fourier transform of these fields for `nfreq` equally spaced frequencies covering the frequency range `freq-min` to `freq-max` over the `volume` specified by `where` (default to the entire computational cell).
+Given a list of field components `cs`, compute the Fourier transform of these fields for `nfreq` equally spaced frequencies covering the frequency range `freq-min` to `freq-max` over the `volume` specified by `where` (default to the entire cell).

 **`(flux-in-box dir box)`**
 —